wisemen-digital/AndroidCore/documentation/CORE.md

 }
 ```

+---

-### <u>BaseBindingVM...</u>
+### BaseBindingVM...

 Everything that applies to `BaseVM...` applies to this class as well.
-A couple of things to add to this is that the Binding class is an expected Generic.
+A couple of things to add to this is that the Binding class is expecting a Generic (of the Binding-Layout).
 You'll also have to override a function `getLayout()` to finish the basic setup for DataBinding

 ```kotlin
 class MainFragment : BaseBindingVMFragment<FragmentMainBinding>() {